Electric.Utils (electric v1.4.11)

 Parses quoted names.
 Lowercases unquoted names to match Postgres' case insensitivity.

-Quote a string for use in SQL queries.
+Quote the given identifier for use in SQL queries.

 Format a relation tuple to be correctly escaped for use in SQL queries.